Download pdf of curriculum vitae .

 Her poems have been translated to Punjabi by Dr. Jagdish Kaur, and Amarjit Tiwana, to French by Hubert Lussier, to Hindi by Dr. Angelee Deodhar in Wah, to Romanian by Luminita Suse, to Hebrew, and to Arabic by Ali Znaidi in qabaqaosayn.

-Pirie is on the organizing committee for VERSeFest Ottawa and on the board of Friends of Wakefield Library.
+Pirie has been on the organizing committee for VERSeFest Ottawa and Friends of Wakefield Library.
 She is a librarian at the Wakefield Library.
-She has run phafours press since 2007, which has released over 4 dozen titles.
+She has run phafours press since 2007, which has released almost 5 dozen titles.

-She has been an editor and has done layout and design for Tree Press, Sidereal Press, Wholefullness, KaDo, and phafours press chapbooks and broadsheets.
+She has been an editor and has done layout and design for Tree Press, Sidereal Press, Wholefullness, KaDo, Noun Trivet and phafours press chapbooks and broadsheets.
+She is a first-reader for Arc (Dec 2021-).
 She has been on the selection committee for the Bywords Quarterly Journal, and on the editorial team for two of their single-author chapbooks.
-Back in the 90s she was on the board of the Valley Writers’ Guild and was their web designer.